Unknown Rabha Tribe

 We all are quite selfish sometimes.
 We only want to upgrade ourselves and do not care about the forgotten cultures of our society.
 Today, I am introducing an indigenous community, which is unknown to many of us.

 I am basically from Dooars ( a place in northern West Bengal, surrounded by forests and tea gardens).
-In my 15 years in Dooars, I met people from different cultures and societies and Rabhas were some of them.
+In my 15 years in Dooars, I met people from different cultures and Rabha was one of them.

 Culture and Religion:

 Rabhas are actually Indo-Mongoloid group of people.
 They have different cultural rituals.
-In this particular community, we can mark two groups, first one, people who stay in forest villages (actually forest villagers) and other one, who all stay in normal villages as cultivators.
+In this particular community, we can mark two groups, the first one, people who stay at forest villages (actually forest villagers) and the other one, who all stay at normal villages as cultivators.

 Rabha forest villagers follow animistic rituals.
 But, the cultivators have already adopted rituals from Hinduism, though it has some animistic touch.

 This particular tribe uses two dialects to express their feelings.
 These two are Maituri and Rongdani.